asyncapi/website/pages/docs/concepts/server.md

 A server represents a messaging broker system where connections and communication between a producer and a consumer are established.
 Unlike traditional API servers which are dependent on request/response, message broker interactions occur back and forth over different channels.

 ## What is the purpose of servers?
 Servers play an important role in maintaining a relationship between producers and consumers.
 When designing and setting up an event-driven application, servers are in charge of delivering asynchronous messages from the producer to the consumers through the use of channels.
-By integrating different messaging protocols, servers can transmit and exchange messages between clients..
+By integrating different messaging protocols, servers can transmit and exchange messages between clients.

 * Clients and Server
 ```mermaid